 It would be inefficient, however, to bring every instruction and its associated data into processor storage individually.
-Virtual storage is manipulated in sections called pages; the size of a page in DOS/VSE is 2K bytes.
+Virtual storage is manipulated in sections called pages; the size of a page in VSE is 2K bytes.
 Processor storage is also divided into 2K byte sections; these are called page frames.
 Page frames accommodate pages of a program during execution.

-The resident routines of the DOS/VSE supervisor occupy the low address page frames, while the remaining page frames are available for the execution of processing programs and the pageable routines of the supervisor.
+The resident routines of the VSE/Advanced Functions supervisor occupy the low address page frames, while the remaining page frames are available for the execution of processing programs and the pageable routines of the supervisor.
 These remaining page frames are collectively called the page pool.

 When a program is loaded from the core image library into virtual storage, all its pages are brought into page frames of the page pool.
-If there are not enough page frames available to contain all the pages of a program, DOS/VSE writes the contents of some page frames to the page data set.
+If there are not enough page frames available to contain all the pages of a program, the system writes the contents of some page frames to the page data set.
 See Figure 1-4.

 A program named PROGX (A) is "conceptually" loaded into virtual storage (B).
-DOS/VSE finds page frames in the page pool of processor storage (C).
-When there are not enough page frames to accomodate all of PROGX, DOS/VSE stores the contents of some page frames on the page data set (D).
+The supervisor finds page frames in the page pool of processor storage (C).
+When there are not enough page frames to accommodate all of PROGX, the supervisor stores the contents of some page frames on the page data set (D).
 The remaining pages of the program can then be loaded.

 Figure 1-4.
-Storage Management Concept - DOS/VSE
+Storage Management Concept - VSE/Advanced Functions